soma-y1029/Path-Finding-Algorithms-Visualizer/README.md

 ## Buttons
 * Option Menu "Choose Algorithm":
-Choose any algortithm you like.
+Choose any algorithm you like.
 Current options are DFS, BFS, A*. (more are coming!)

-* Option Menu "Choose Meze":
+* Option Menu "Choose Maze":
 Choose any maze you like.
 If two default maze file are downloaded, you are able to choose from two file, no_wall or maze.

 * Button "open maze file"